xolox/lua-lxsh/README.md

 ## Usage

-If you want to call a lexer or access an LPeg pattern defined by a lexer you can do so as follows (this example demonstrates the Lua lexer but the C lexer works the same):
+If you want to call a lexer or access an LPeg pattern defined by a lexer you can do so as follows (this example demonstrates the Lua lexer but the other lexers work the same way):

     > -- Load the LXSH module.
     > require 'lxsh'